codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 * **Non-GitOps-controlled entities**

-  Entities reported to CSDP as built artifacts, not GitOps-controlled.
+  Entities reported to Codefresh as built artifacts, not GitOps-controlled.

-  Examples of such entities in CSDP include:
+  Examples of such entities in Codefresh include:
   * Images

 * **Account-configuration entities (currently non-GitOps-controlled)**

   Entities whose state is not currently stored in a Git repository.
-  Examples of such entities in CSDP include:
+  Examples of such entities in Codefresh include:

   * Account configuration collaborators
   * Account configuration security